Updated March 17, 2019

 - Premade shower bases vs. site-built systems – A premanufactured shower base will install in a fraction of time to a site-built shower pan and guarantees a waterproof installation (as long as you don’t buy a cheap fiberglass pan).

 - Shower and tub surround kits vs. tile showers – A tile shower looks beautiful initially, it’s the eventually (and grout maintenance) which makes you want to pull your hair out down the road.
 Premade shower surround kits have evolved dramatically (they are no longer the ugly, cheap white fiberglass stuff you see at your local big box store).
-There are cool offerings in solid surface, high gloss and even digitally printed faux stone wall panels.
+There are cool offerings tongue and groove laminate wall panels, high gloss and even digitally printed faux stone wall panels.
 Boring and walls panels are no longer joined at the hip.

 Winning DIY bathroom remodeling strategy #3 – Take the “Wegmans Grocery Store” strategy (prepared foods) strategy into your bathroom remodel